novellus/mtg-ai-card-generator/readme.md

         * png info
         * need to start /stop a local server to query for image data
 * finish training the AIs
-    * use 50% dropout, and increase the network sizes substantially  <!-- https://old.reddit.com/r/MachineLearning/comments/3oztvk/why_50_when_using_dropout/ -->
-    * update plot utility to optionally accept a folder instead of path to checkpoint
 * generate a small-medium batch of cards for Colin to review
     * determine how we transfer these large datasets so he can view them
 * create ```card_sheets.py``` to format cards into sheets for upload to TTS